Ten signs your car isn’t ready for the winter

 Flaring engine revs under hard acceleration are the main indicator that your vehicle’s clutch is slipping.

-If this is the case then unfortunately there’s no cheap fix – the clutch will have to be replaced.
+If this is the case then unfortunately there’s no cheap fix – the clutch will have to be repaired or replaced.

 Do not leave it as doing so may damage your flywheel and in turn, your engine - contact a reputable garage as quickly as possible.